itcOnlineGaming/GA_25_P3_Shane_Conroy/README.md

 4. Enter this link: https://github.com/itcOnlineGaming/GA_25_P3_Shane_Conroy.git?path=/Packages/ie.mypackage.entityspawnmanager#v1.0.3
 ---
 ## Once Installed

-There will be a folder labelled "Editor"
+- There will be a new folder labelled "Editor," inside will be a script labelled **GridControllerEditor.cs** This script will change the inspector based on where you attach the other script, **Grid Manager.cs**
+- Usually the **Grid Manager.cs** script will be attached to an empty object because this script will be the point at where the grid generates, and the entities spawn.
 ---
 ## **Brief Description**
 The **Entity Spawn Manager** is a **grid-based** component that allows developers to quickly generate a grid at a desired location and assign specific entities to spawn within each tile.
 This will give developers an easy method of generating a grid and spawning prefabs before run time.